ollypom/fargate-kaniko/README.md

 The Task definition includes 2 containers.
 A git container and a Kaniko container.
 One of the design goals here was to use the upstream Kaniko image.
-I did not want to have to maintain my own image builder image.
+I did not want to have to maintain my own builder image.
 Running a seperate [Git container](./git-container/) in the same task, which is an Alpine base with the git client installed, allows me to achieve this design goal by not installing additional tools in the Kaniko image.

-## Pre Requisities
+## Prerequisites

 This repo assumes some core AWS infrastructure is in place.